w3cdn/subquery-projects-updates/SQ Network Main/README.md

 # Subquery project SQ Network Main
-####  # This project doesn't support migrate from old version

-This project provides data to support our SubQuery Explorer and other critical components of the network.
+####  This project provides data to support our SubQuery Explorer and other critical components of the network.

-## Dictionary suggestion
-Leave it empty, subql-sdk will use the recommended dictionary by default.

-Use https://base.node.subquery.network/public if that doesn't work out.
+Recommend to use dictionary to speed up indexing: https://dict-tyk.subquery.network/query/base

 https://app.subquery.network/explorer/project/0x0b/overview
 ____
-#### Deployed At: 2025-05-06T03:23:55
+#### Deployed At: 2024-02-23T10:26:17
 ____

 ## Project type:
 `Indexer Project`

 ## Project category:
-`Analytic`
+``

 ## Is Project Official?
 `Yes`